 All charges are grouped by BSP office and one BSP office might include multiple countries.
 BSP offices have been reorganized to streamline operations and joining fees.
-The new organizational structure is included here (pdf).
-Please note the link opens a document with the BSP organization for 2011 and 2012 to help you identify the changes.
+See the BSP organizational structure (pdf) for 2012

-The above charges are invoiced each month to the carriers’ Head Office for collection:
+The charges are invoiced each month to the carriers’ Head Office for collection: